July 30, 2025

 Use the structure: Vignette → Reflection → Future Framework.

-Lead with the moment that changed something in you.
+Write about the exact moment that impacted you.
 Reflect on what that meant.
-Tie it to the kind of doctor you’re becoming.
+Brainstorm why that’s relevant to the doctor you want to become.

 Your first draft will be too long.
 That’s good.
 Now cut.